-Independent Reporting Accountants' Report on Regularity to the Corporation of Gateshead College and the Secretary of State for Education acting through Education and Skills Funding Agency ("ESFA")
+To: The corporation of Gateshead College and Secretary of State for Education acting through Education and Skills Funding Agency ("ESFA")

-In accordance with the terms of our engagement letter dated June 2023 and further to the requirements and conditions of funding in the ESFA's grant funding agreements and contracts, or those of any other public funder, we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest, in all material respects, the expenditure disbursed and income received by Gateshead College during the period 1 August 2022 to 31 July 2023 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated July 2024 and further to the requirements and conditions of funding in ESFA and DfE's accountability agreements, grant funding agreements and contracts, or those of any other public funder, we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest, in all material respects, the expenditure disbursed and income received by Gateshead College during the period 1 August 2023 to 31 July 2024 have not been applied to the purposes intended by Parliament and the financial transactions do not conform to the authorities which govern them.

-The framework that has been applied is set out in the Post-16 Audit Code of Practice (the Code) issued by the ESFA and in any relevant conditions of funding concerning adult education notified by a relevant funder.
+The framework that has been applied is set out in the Post-16 Audit Code of Practice (the Code) issued by ESFA and in any relevant conditions of funding, concerning adult education notified by a relevant funder.

-This report is made solely to the Corporation of Gateshead College and the ESFA in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to the Corporation of Gateshead College and the ESFA those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept, or assume, responsibility to anyone other than the Corporation of Gateshead College and the ESFA for our work, for this report, or for the conclusion we have formed.
+This report is made solely to the corporation of Gateshead College and ESFA in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to the corporation of Gateshead College and ESFA those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept, or assume, responsibility to anyone other than the corporation of Gateshead College and ESFA for our work, for this report, or for the conclusion we have formed.